Galvanized, Zinc Plated, Stainless Steel & Expansion Zinc Plated Wedge Anchors

 Sleeve Anchors Vs. Wedge Anchors

 If an anchor is needed for a hollow brick or other similar surface a sleeve anchor would be used in place of a wedge anchor.
 While the clip at the end of a wedge anchor serves to secure the fastener into a solid material, the addition of a metal sleeve on an aptly named sleeve anchor creates the tension and backing needed to secure the fastener within a hollow material.
 Like wedge anchors, sleeve anchors are meant to be permanent, non-removable fasteners.
+As a result, they may not be the best option for design features that require adjustments or frequent updates.

 Large Diameter Tapcons Vs. Wedge Anchors